 DP14756 Grey Zones in Global Finance: the distorted Geography of Cross-Border Investments

-Tax avoidance schemes generate artificially complex cross-border financial structures inflating measured international investment stocks in tax havens.
-Using a standard gravity framework, we estimate that about 40% of global assets (FDI, portfolio equity and debt) are 'abnormal' - unexplained - stocks.
+Complex cross-border financial structures inflate measured international investment stocks in tax havens.
+Using a standard gravity framework, we estimate that about 40\% of global assets (FDI, portfolio equity and debt) are `abnormal' -- unexplained -- and operated through tax havens.
 Abnormal stocks are increasing over time and concentrated in a limited number of jurisdictions.
 Six jurisdictions including three European countries are the largest contributors: Cayman, Bermuda, Luxembourg, Hong Kong, Ireland and the Netherlands.
 Interestingly, the Luxleaks in 2014 do not appear to have diverted cross-border investments away.